 \subsection{Finite element model}

-The HTS solenoid considered in this study is shown in figure \ref{FEM_model}(a), with an inner diameter of $R_{\mathrm{ID}}$=10$\,$mm, tape width $w$=4$\,$mm, and thickness $h$=0.1$\,$mm.
-The number of turns $N$ and the total number of pancakes $N_{\mathrm{p}}$ are variable.
-The operation current $I_{\mathrm{op}}$ is 50$\,$A, with a ramping rate of 50$\,$A/s.
-Therefore, only the current distribution within 0–1$\,$s is trained in the neural network.
-To reduce the computational cost, a one-quarter FEM model is employed, as shown in the figure \ref{FEM_model}(b).
-A symmetry boundary condition is applied along the r-axis, and an axisymmetric boundary condition along the z-axis.
-Pancakes are indexed sequentially from bottom to top (1 to $N_{\mathrm{p}}$) in the quarter model.
-Consequently, only even total pancake numbers are used during training, and the input parameter $N_{\mathrm{p}}$ corresponds to one half of the actual total number of pancakes in the solenoid.
+The training dataset is generated using a FEM model.
+To reduce computational cost, a one-quarter model is employed, as shown in Fig. \ref{FEM_model}(a).
+Symmetry and axisymmetric boundary conditions are applied along the $r$-axis and $z$-axis, respectively.
+The pancakes in the quarter model are indexed sequentially from bottom to top (1 to $N_{\mathrm{p}}$).
+Therefore, only solenoids with an even number of total pancakes are considered during training, with the input parameter $N_{\mathrm{p}}$ representing half of the actual total number of pancakes.

-The current distribution in the HTS solenoid is obtained with the T–A formulation \cite{Zhang2016}, as shown in figure \ref{FEM_model}(c).
-With thin sheet approximation, HTS tapes are simplified to two-dimension lines to reduce computation time.
-In the superconducting domain, the current vector potential $\mathbf{T}$ is solved, governed by (\ref{eq:T})
+The current distribution within the HTS solenoid is calculated by the $T$–$A$ formulation \cite{Zhang2016}, as shown in Fig. \ref{FEM_model}(b).
+With thin-sheet approximation, the HTS tapes are simplified into two-dimensional lines to reduce computation time.
+In the superconducting domain, the current vector potential $\mathbf{T}$ is governed by (\ref{eq:T}):

 where $\mathbf{B}$ is the magnetic flux density.
 In the air domain, the magnetic vector potential $\mathbf{A}$ is chosen as the state variable to solve Ampère’s law (\ref{eq:A}):